Shahril Ishak: Young Lions

-Shahril had previously played for S.League clubs Young Lions and Home United.
-He joined the Young Lions in 2003 and soon made his international debut.
-After four seasons, Shahril Ishak left the Young Lions in 2007 to join Home United.
+Shahril joined the newly created Young Lions ahead of the 2003 S.League season and soon made his international debut.
+After four seasons, Shahril left the Young Lions in 2007 to join Home United.

 Home United

 Shahril made his Home United debut in at the start of the 2007 season.
-He played his final game for Home United on 21 Sep 2010, scoring two crucial goals against title rivals Tampines Rovers FC.
+He played his final game for Home United on 21 September 2010, scoring two crucial goals against title rivals Tampines Rovers.
 He then left for Indonesia with five games remaining in the S.League season.
 He finished his last season in Home United with 17 goals to his name and was the third highest scorer during the 2010 S.League season.
 He also won the 2010 S.League Player of the Year award.

 Persib Bandung

-In 2010, Shahril signed a 1-year contract with Indonesian side Persib Bandung, along with his fellow Singapore national football team player, Baihakki Khaizan.
+In 2010, Shahril signed a 1-year contract with Indonesian side, Persib Bandung, along with his fellow Singapore national football team player, Baihakki Khaizan.